July 29th

 Meaning of the subhAShita:

-(One) may procure oil from the sand after forceful exertion; an extremely thirsty person may get a drink of water from a mirage; sometimes after (immense) wandering, may obtain a rabbit horn; but can never appease the mind of an unreasonable fool!
+It may be possible to procure oil from the sand after forceful exertion; an extremely thirsty person may get a drink of water from a mirage; sometimes after (immense) wandering one may obtain a rabbit horn; but can never ever appease the mind of a perverse fool!

 Commentary: